robertop/pelet/README.md

 	premake4.exe prep
 	premake4.exe vs2008

 Now you can open the pelet solution file under build/vs2008 and build the solution.
+After this, the resulting shared library will be created in Release/pelet.so.
+The library can then be imported by any C++ project by using the include directory (include) to the include path and adding the library file as a library (pelet.dll)

 Sample Usage
 -------------